codefresh-plugins/npm-publish/README.md

     NPM_TOKEN : token of npm account

-for get the token please see https://docs.npmjs.com/private-modules/ci-server-config#getting-an-authentication-token
+for getting the NPM_TOKEN please see https://docs.npmjs.com/private-modules/ci-server-config#getting-an-authentication-token